Please submit CORA requests for OIT records in writing:

 - Email: firstname.lastname@example.org

-If your request is sent via email or fax during normal business hours (8 a.m. to 5 p.m.
+If your request is sent via email during normal business hours (8 a.m. to 5 p.m.
 Monday through Friday, holidays excepted) and you do not receive an acknowledgment of receipt of your request within two working days (except for holidays and office closures) please re-send your request.